kayleeagorilla/kayleeagorilla.github.io/essays/learning-how-to-swim-again.md

 date: 2023-08-29
 published: true
 labels:
+  - JavaScript
+  - Athletic Software Engineering
   - Software Engineering
-  - Learning
-  - JavaScript
 ---
 In the midst of the ‘Back to School’ chaos, learning a whole new coding language, JavaScript is the cherry on top of it all.
 So far everything is going well, aside from the sleepless nights and new white hairs I have acquired.
 I do enjoy coding in JavaScript, it is a much easier coding experience compared to Java, C, and C++.
 The way I see JavaScript is a glorified, more refined, Java 2.0.